-- Extractions (including surgical). - Other minor surgical procedures.
+• Extractions (including surgical).

+• Other minor surgical procedures.

-- A separate, additional charge for alveoloplasty done in conjunction with surgical removal of teeth is not covered. - Surgery on larger lesions or malignant lesions is not considered minor surgery. - Brush biopsy is covered once in any 6-month period.
-Benefits for are limited to the sample collection and do not include coverage for pathology (lab) services.
+- A separate, additional charge for alveoloplasty done in conjunction with surgical removal of teeth is not covered. - Surgery on larger lesions or malignant lesions is not considered minor surgery. - Brush biopsy is covered up to two times in any benefit year.
+Benefits are limited to the sample collection and do not include coverage for pathology (lab) services.